 The foundations of my photographic art are firmly embedded in a world of colour, line and shape.
-I take inspiration artistically from the vivid graphic novels of 1980s Japan, abstract world film, off-beat scores, historical references, streams of consciousness, empathy, sexuality, humanity and solitude.
-Shooting a commercial image for a client is something that takes planning, years of experience and a whole lot of gear, but shooting an artistic piece from the heart is a totally different ball-game.
-It has to mean something more than the sum of it’s parts, it has to have a deeper purpose.
-Associated texts have always helped to place my images mentally, with texts taken from my travel journal entries, personal observations, historical references, personal artistic interpretations and even the occasional quotation from some of my favorite authors.
-Each image has a logical purpose within their own relative image collections, however on this page they may seem a little diverse.Barnaby Jaco Skinner
+I take inspiration from vivid graphic novels of 1980s Japan, abstract film, off-beat scores, ancient history, streams of consciousness, empathy, sexuality, humanity and solitude.
+Associated texts have always helped to place my images mentally, with texts taken from my travel journals, personal observations, historical references, personal artistic interpretations, and even the occasional quotation.
+Use the menu to navigate to specific galleries, or check out a selection of my work below.

 What is High Dynamic Range photography?

 The human eye is so fantastically evolved for it’s purpose in life that any hope of matching it’s capabilities using a ‘man-made’ object is still seemingly far off in the domestic market.
 Our eyes can see detail in both shadows and highlights at the same time, or at least within a few micro-seconds of each other, and they adapt and respond so very quickly that we’ve forgotten just how clever they are before we’re even old enough to string a sentence together.
 A seemingly simple act to follow has spurred the creation of a myriad of techniques and technologies to replicate this innate ability, however none are perfect.